Combating loneliness during the cold and lonely months of winter can be difficult, but seafood can help! Research shows the...

 Learn about the large body of scientific evidence and seafood research that support eating seafood at least twice a week.

-USDA/HHS: The 2015-2020 DGA recommend a shift towards healthy eating patterns, which include a variety of protein foods including more seafood.
-The general population should eat at least 8 ounces of seafood per week with the aim to take in at least 250 mg per day of omega-3 fatty acids EPA and DHA, and women who are pregnant or breastfeeding should eat at least 8 ounces of seafood per week for omega-3 fatty acid DHA to improve infant health outcomes.
+USDA/HHS: The 2020-2025 DGA recommends a shift towards healthy eating patterns, which include a variety of protein foods including more seafood.
+The general population should eat at least 6 ounces of seafood per week with the aim to take in at least 250 mg per day of omega-3 fatty acids EPA and DHA, and women who are pregnant or breastfeeding should eat at least 6 ounces of seafood per week for omega-3 fatty acid DHA to improve infant health outcomes.

 Eat seafood with confidence.
 The real risk is not eating enough!